tremho/projectus/Notes/z-Journal.md

 - recording Collections for useCaseAssets; this is good.
 - recording scenarios... good but needs changes
-- We want to list objectives by title in the {showObj} place
+- We want to list uaw cases by title in the {showObj} place
 - We want to associate this objective title to any use cases
 - Scenarios should be stored in the model under the objective
 - should be persisted as part of the objective, not scenarios.dvt

+##### 9/24
+- Now reading use cases from milestone tree and dvt file format is set.
+- Need to do the writing of the dvt for update
+- Need to restructure objectives page to allow new use cases to be added to any objective, and apis for each use case without them.